-Testing reveals that the Cloud Volumes Service performs at minimal latency on GCP.
+Testing reveals that the Cloud Volumes Service performs at minimal latency on GC.
 Running in the us-central1 region, NFSv3 workloads drove ~168,000 IOPS before reaching the 2ms latency mark.

-The table on the right pulls results generated during the testing for NFSv3 workload on Cloud Volumes Service for GCP and information on Cloud Filestore listed by Google Cloud.
+The table on the right pulls results generated during the testing for NFSv3 workload on Cloud Volumes Service for GC and information on Cloud Filestore listed by Google Cloud.
 Cloud Filestore enables customers to run smaller workloads they never thought possible in the cloud at a very low latency.
 Now, with the close partnership of NetApp and Google Cloud customers can also run their extremely demanding workloads at a low latency with Cloud Volumes Service for Google Cloud Platform!